Sexual Assault

 -

-Challenging harmful stereotypes and language that perpetuate rape culture.
+Challenging harmful stereotypes and language that perpetuate a culture of violence.

 -